 - The minimum score requirement is 68 for full admission

-So long as you request your test score be sent to the Graduate School and you use the correct Institution Code (5814) do not send us a photocopy of your score.
+As long as you request your test score to be sent to the Graduate School and you use the correct Institution Code (5814), do not send us a photocopy of your score.
 The University only accepts electronic scores directly from ETS.
 The IELTS scores should be sent directly to the Graduate School on paper.

 - The student has satisfactory English language proficiency.